akulmehta/SwitchColors.js/README.md

 The script is able to keep the r, g, b colors separated by a separation value which is set by the variable "sep" which can be specified.
 This prevents "greying" of colors and hence keeps the saturation of the colors high.
 Since it uses a separation value to separate out the r, g, b values, colors like yellow and cyan which would be difficult to see on white are also not found in the randomization.
 Thus the product is a dark and saturated color which are usually pleasing to the eye.
 Smaller separation values will produce more pastel like shades.

+# Use Cases
+To produce random colors for dom elements

+# License
+The license can be found in the LICENSE file.